laggykiller/sticker-convert/README.md

                         Set file format if input is a animated --img-format IMG_FORMAT
-                        Set file format if input is a static image --default-emoji DEFAULT_EMOJI
+                        Set file format if input is a static image --fake-vid            Convert (faking) image to video.
+Useful if (1) Size limit for video is larger than image; (2) Mix image and video into same pack --default-emoji DEFAULT_EMOJI
                         Set the default emoji for uploading signal and telegram sticker packs --processes PROCESSES
                         Set number of processes.
-Default to cpus in system --author AUTHOR       Set author of created sticker pack --title TITLE         Set name of created sticker pack --signal-uuid SIGNAL_UUID
+Default to number of logical processors in system --author AUTHOR       Set author of created sticker pack --title TITLE         Set name of created sticker pack --signal-uuid SIGNAL_UUID